kahlil/enterjs-talk/ARTICLE.md

 # Fronend Ops & GruntJS

-On the 1st of July I held this talk at the German Enterprise JavaScript conference EnterJS in Cologne, Germany.
+On the 1st of July 2014 I gave this talk at the German Enterprise JavaScript conference EnterJS in Cologne, Germany.

-The talk was targeted towards developers who don't use GruntJS or a similar tool extensively yet, with the goal to make them realize that they probably should.
+The talk was targeted towards developers who don't use GruntJS or a similar tool extensively yet, with the goal to make them realize how extensively it can be used to automate processes in front-end development.

 This article is that talk slightly adjusted for this format, in order to make the content available to everybody who is interested since the talk was not recorded.